IlanCosman/tide/README.md

 Tide doesn't recognize Pure configuration parameters, so you'll need to use `tide_cmd_duration_threshold=3000` instead of `pure_threshold_command_duration=3`, etc.

+Pure style is an exact replication of the Pure fish theme and therefore displays less information than Lean.
+It exists only to ease the migration for users of this theme.
+Unless you are one of them, choose Lean style over Pure.

 ### Extensible

 If there isn't a prompt item that fits your needs, make your own!